bbrown430/plex-poster-set-helper/README.md

 ### Bulk Import

-1. Enter bulk in the first input prompt in CLI mode, or use the bulk argument.
+1. Use the bulk argument to import your default bulk_text file from config.json.
-2. Specify the path to a .txt file containing URLs.
+2. Or, specify the path to a .txt file containing URLs as a second argument.
 Each URL will be processed to set posters for the corresponding media.

 ### Filters